 “a type of intelligence that involves the ability to process emotional information and use it in reasoning and other cognitive activities.”

-It’s clear from this definition that EI is relevant in both our professional and personal relationships, as well as the relationships we have with ourselves.
-We’ll soon look at the dynamics of how, when it comes to interpersonal skills, EI plays a big role.
+EI is relevant in both our professional and personal relationships, as well as the relationships we have with ourselves.
+We’ll look at the dynamics of how EI plays a big role in interpersonal skills.

 “Emotional intelligence” was coined by two American psychologists, John Mayer and Peter Salovey, in 1997, and from their definition, we can get a great idea of what emotional intelligence skills are all about: